apache/druid/docs/tutorials/tutorial-unnest-arrays.md

 > If you're looking for information about how to unnest `COMPLEX<json>` columns, see [Nested columns](../querying/nested-columns.md).

-> The unnest datasource is [experimental](../development/experimental.md).
-Its API and behavior are subject
+> The unnest datasource and UNNEST SQL function are [experimental](../development/experimental.md).
+Their API and behavior are subject
 > to change in future releases.
 It is not recommended to use this feature in production at this time.

 This tutorial demonstrates how to use the unnest datasource to unnest a column that has data stored in arrays.
 For example, if you have a column named `dim3` with values like `[a,b]` or `[c,d,f]`, the unnest datasource can output the data to a new column with individual rows that contain single values like `a` and `b`.
 When doing this, be mindful of the following: